Natural desiccated thyroid is a thyroid medication that comes from pigs!

 The source for NDT is from pigs while the source for Levo and Synthroid is other chemical structures.

 Some people believe that naturally sourcing thyroid hormone is superior to creating it chemically in a lab.

 From my perspective, there is no difference between thyroid hormone from a human or a pig when compared to thyroid hormone created in a lab.

 Both compounds look the exact same and function in a similar way in the body.

 Where they differ is in the other hormones and pro-hormones that come in NDT formulations.

-Let's take a second to discuss the various brands of natural desiccated thyroid hormone out there.
+Let’s take a second to discuss the various brands of natural desiccated thyroid hormones out there.